snwight/gol/README.md

 	application:start(gol).

-The default world grid is 60 by 80 by 1 cells (i.e. a 2-D planar world), set in erlang environment variable:
+The default world grid is 60 by 80 by 1 cell (a 2-D planar world), set in Erlang environment variable 'dimensions': {dimensions, [60, 80, 1]}, where the three element list represents [row count, column count, depth].

-{dimensions, [60, 80, 1]}}.
-One-dimensional (i.e. linear) worlds are now supported, just set Rows to 1:
-{dimensions, [1, 80, 1]}}.
+One-dimensional (i.e. linear) worlds are now supported, simply set rows to 1: {dimensions, [1, 80, 1]}.

-The default rule set is Conway's 'B3/S23', set in erlang environment variable:
+The default rule set is Conway's 'B3/S23', set in Erlang environment variable 'rules':
 {rules, {[3], [2, 3]}}.

- A collection of predefined rules (see below) is now available via the new rules() function:
+ A collection of predefined rules (see below) is now available via the new rules() function, e.g.:

-	gol_server:rule(<<rule_name>>).
+	gol_server:rule(rule90).

 Seed the world either with a custom-defined list of cells to activate: